sequana/sequana/doc/index.rst

 :Python version: Python 3.6, 3.7.3; most modules are Python2.7 compatible.
 :Source: See  `http://github.com/sequana/sequana <https://github.com/sequana/sequana/>`__.
 :Issues: Please fill a report on `github <https://github.com/sequana/sequana/issues>`__
+:How to cite: Citations are important for us to carry on developments.
-:How to cite: For Sequana in general including the pipelines, please use
+    For Sequana library (including the pipelines), please use

     Cokelaer et al, (2017), 'Sequana': a Set of Snakemake NGS pipelines, Journal of Open Source Software, 2(16), 352, `JOSS DOI doi:10.21105/joss.00352 <http://www.doi2bib.org/bib/10.21105%2Fjoss.00352>`_